azappella/did-methods/sidetrees/explainer.md

 ##### Max Tree Depth

 A very basic idea is to simply limit the depth of a protocol-adherent sidetree.
-The protocol could specify that sidetrees that exceed a maximum depth are discarded, which would limit the ability of all participants to drop massive trees on the system.
+The protocol could specify that Sidetrees that exceed a maximum depth are discarded, which would limit the ability of all participants to drop massive trees on the system.
 At its core, this mitigation strategy forces the attacker to deal with the organic economic pressure exerted by the underlying chain's transactional unit cost.

 > NOTE: large block expansion of the underlying chain generally creates a Tragedy of the Commons spam condition on the chain itself, which negatively impacts this entire class of DDoS protection for all L2 systems.
 Large block expansion may exclude networks from being a viable substrate for Sidetree Entities, if this mitigation strategy was selected for use.